 What do I want is to have a nice, useful and optional tool to make games look in the right AR, where circles are circles, and not ovals.
 And if this will be done in a smart way for the most games - I double want it!
 I'm sure I'm not only one who wants that.

-#8 Updated by phire over 4 years ago
+#8 Updated by phire almost 5 years ago

 Some people (mostly neobrain) would love nothing better but to remove all enhancements like EFB scaling, anisotropic filtering, antialiasing etc.